alphagov/govuk-developer-docs/source/manual/encrypted-hiera-data.html.md

 repositories.
 These files contain secrets such as passwords and private keys.

-Only secrets for the production, staging and integration environments are actually sensitive.
-The [vagrant_credentials.yml](https://github.com/alphagov/govuk-puppet/blob/master/hieradata/vagrant_credentials.yaml) file, used with the [Vagrant test VMs](https://github.com/alphagov/govuk-puppet/blob/master/Vagrantfile), should not contain any sensitive data but can be used to test Hiera eYAML GPG using dummy data.
+Only secrets for the production, staging and integration environments are sensitive.
+The [vagrant_credentials.yml](https://github.com/alphagov/govuk-puppet/blob/master/hieradata/vagrant_credentials.yaml) file, used with the [Vagrant test VMs](https://github.com/alphagov/govuk-puppet/blob/master/Vagrantfile), should not contain any sensitive data but you can use it to test Hiera eYAML GPG using dummy data.

 There is currently no support for encrypted Hiera data using the